Last updated: 3 hours ago

 Augmented reality — often stylized as AR — is the act of superimposing a computer-generated image into the "real world," usually via a smartphone camera and the screen.
 People often compare AR to VR — or virtual reality.
 Virtual reality, however, is the act of creating a fully simulated environment that a user can "step into."

-Current examples of augmented reality are games like Pokemon Go, which features an AR mode that allows users to hunt, photograph, and catch Pokemon via their smartphone's camera.
+Current examples of augmented reality are games like Pokemon Go, which features an AR mode that allows users to hunt, photograph, and catch Pokemon via their iPhone camera.
 Social media platforms such as Instagram and Snapchat use augmented reality filters to encourage users to share pictures and videos.

 Apps like Measure are also considered AR based Apps.